persado/persado.github.io/_posts/2019-12-17-engineering-job-ladder.md

           </ul>
           <h3>Programming / Problem Solving / Delivery</h3>
           <ul>
-            <li>You understand scope of work before taking on tasks.</li>
+            <li>You understand the scope of work before taking on tasks.</li>
-            <li>You recognize when you don't yet have the experience or knowledge to solve a problem and reach out to other SREs for help or guidance.</li>
+            <li>You recognize when you don't yet have the experience or knowledge to solve a problem and reach out to others for help or guidance.</li>
-            <li>You prepare to work on new tasks by planning an approach ahead of time and confirming it's well thought out.</li>
+            <li>You prepare to work on new tasks by thoughtfully planning an approach in advance, and by confirming its validity with your team.</li>
             <li>You write clean and readable code.</li>
             <li>You verify your work by testing it yourself before asking others to review it.</li>
             <li>You collect and incorporate feedback (such as code reviews) to ship your work.</li>